BlackStar1991/timeline-full-widget/readme.txt

 == Changelog ==
 = 1.1.0 =
-* Bug fixing
+* Bug fixes.
-* Add choosing font-family for Title element
+* Add choosing font-family for a Title element in the Gutenberg block.

 = 1.0.1 =
 * Added sticky text settings on the opposite side of the timeline.
-* Corrected animation for markers
+* Corrected animation for markers.

 = 1.0.0 =
-* Release Date - 25th September 2025
+* Release Date - 25th September 2025.
-* Initial Release
+* Initial Release.